 But the rich are eager to go to war.

 You think better of the rich than that?
+You think that rich people are not supremacists who look down on everyone else as stupid, underachieving, lazy, and less than fully human?
 See what retired JAG Major Todd E. Pierce has to say about the rich, their bought institutions, and war in “How ‘Think Tanks’ Generate Endless War” and see if you think he’s a crackpot.

-We have always had authority and those who use it to domineer, conquer, subjugate and exploit to thank for endless war, not our peers.
+Authority and supremacists who use it to domineer, conquer, subjugate and exploit — that is who we have always had to thank for endless war, not our peers.
 And despite this, so far, virtually no one rejects authority, without which wars could not happen at all.

 They make the wrong argument.